Salma22C/Intelligent-Support-Router/README.md

-# 🏢 Intelligent Support Router & Triage
+# 🏢 Intelligent Support Router

 An end-to-end NLP application that automatically classifies incoming customer support tickets using a fine-tuned **BERT** model built with **TensorFlow** and **Hugging Face Transformers**.